Notify me

 One of the best-known examples is the partnership between Rolex and the automotive realm.
 The Rolex Daytona:

 . . . introduced in the 1960s, is named after the legendary Daytona International Speedway.
-With its chronograph function and tachymeter scale, the Daytona has a signfiicant relationship with the world of racing.
+With its chronograph function and tachymeter scale, the Daytona has a significant relationship with the world of racing.
 The watch’s association with the Rolex 24 at Daytona, one of the most prestigious endurance races, further solidifies its connection to motorsports.

 TAG Heuer is another brand deeply entrenched in the automotive world.
 The TAG Heuer Monaco: